wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

    Wazuh development team has release OSSEC-Wazuh 0.1 extended version, we tweak some OSSEC essential funcionalty to full-integrate PCI and CIS security compliance with OSSEC and review them throught Kibana dashboards.

-.. note:: To include this funcionality in your OSSEC manager please install our OSSEC version and ruleset at: OSSEC-Wazuh Github.
-Install guide here: OSSEC-Wazuh install guide.
+.. note:: This functionalty requires OSSEC-Wazuh version and OSSEC-Wazuh Ruleset, install it at: OSSEC-Wazuh Github.

 .. topic:: OSSEC JSON Extension

    Wazuh development team has release OSSEC-Wazuh 0.1 extended version, we have improve OSSEC JSON output logs includings new fields (timestamp, location, groups array, security compliance, rootcheck alerts)

-.. note:: To include this funcionality in your OSSEC manager please install our OSSEC version and ruleset at: OSSEC-Wazuh Github.
-Install guide here: OSSEC-Wazuh install guide.
+.. note:: This functionalty requires OSSEC-Wazuh version and OSSEC-Wazuh Ruleset, install it at: OSSEC-Wazuh Github.

 Logstash
 ^^^^^^^^^^^^^^^^^^^